luciancaetano/lens-ui/README.md

 # Usage

-Get started with React and LensUI in no time.
+Get started with React and LensUI in no time, to access css variables you need to import css files.

-LensUI components work in isolation.
-**They are self-supporting**, and will only inject the styles they need to display.
-They don't rely on any global style-sheets such as [normalize.css](https://github.com/necolas/normalize.css/).

-You can use any of the components as demonstrated in the documentation.
-Please refer to each component's [demo page](/components/buttons/) to see how they should be imported.
+`import 'node_modules/lens-ui/build/main.css';`

 ## Quick start